xueyan123321/c4-final-project-starter-code/README.md

+# Questions

+DynamoDb is based on NoSql.
+According to my opinions, we should design the table structure that suits quering.
+So I think the guidance in this assignments is a bit of misleading.
+If I designed the structure of my Data by using userId as partition key and createdAt as sort key, the update todo and delete todo is quite unconveninet.
+So I use todoId as partition key and useId as Index

 # Serverless TODO

 To implement this project, you need to implement a simple TODO application using AWS Lambda and Serverless framework.
 Search for all comments starting with the `TODO:` in the code to find the placeholders that you need to implement.